Criticism of The Da Vinci Code: The Holy Blood and The Holy Grail

 The legend of the Holy Grail alleged that a sacred relic (in many versions, either the cup used at the Last Supper, or the cup said to have been used by Joseph of Arimathea to collect blood of Christ – or both) existed, which would bring untold blessings to any pure knight who found it.
 The story appeared around the time of the Crusades and is featured in Thomas Malory's Le Morte d'Arthur.
 In Old French, the Holy Grail was written as San Graal.
-However The Da Vinci Code, taking cues from The Holy Blood and the Holy Grail, interprets this as "Sang Réal" and translated this as "royal blood".
+However, The Da Vinci Code, taking cues from The Holy Blood and the Holy Grail, interprets this as "Sang Réal" and translated this as "royal blood".
 In early Grail romances, graal in fact denotes a large dish for fish, itself a Christian religious symbol, but clearly removed from the traditional cup.
 The idea of a cup seems to have developed quickly during the late 12th and early 13th centuries, influenced both by non-canonical religious legends, such as that of Joseph of Arimathea, and by pagan stories involving magic containers that, for example, produced endless food.

 France

 Several claims about the Church of Saint-Sulpice in Paris are disputed.
-While there is a brass line running north-south through the church, it is not a part of the Paris Meridian.
+While there is a brass line running north–south through the church, it is not a part of the Paris Meridian.
 The line is instead more of a gnomon or sundial/calendar, meant to mark the solstice and equinoxes.
-Further, there is no evidence that there was ever a temple of Isis on the site.
 This note has been on display in the church: